ryan-haskell/elm-spa/docs/public/content/guide/01-cli.md

 ## elm-spa server

-The first thing you'll want to do after creating a new project is try it out in the browser!
-The `elm-spa server` is all you need to see your app in action:
+The first thing you'll want to do after creating a new project is see it in the browser!
+The `elm-spa server` command is all you need to see the app in action:

 ```terminal
 elm-spa server
 ```

-This will start a development server for your project at [http://localhost:1234](http://localhost:1234).
+This command starts a development server for your project at [http://localhost:1234](http://localhost:1234).

-When we edit our code, `elm-spa server` automatically compiles your application.
+> When you edit your code, `elm-spa server` automatically compiles your application.

 ## elm-spa add